Blog Diets No Flour No Sugar Diets: Everything You Need To Know To Get Started

 Added Sugars

-Added sugars are added in processed foods to enhance taste and flavor.
-These sugars do not occur naturally and, as such, are not healthy.
+Added sugars are added to foods to enhance taste and flavor.
+These sugars typically add calories but offer little nutritional value.
 If your no flour no sugar diet is to work, you need to stay away from added sugars.
+However, this doesn’t apply to naturally occuring sugars in fruits, vegetables, and dairy products.
+You don’t need to worry about those.

-With all these dietary restrictions, you may ask and rightly so whether this diet plan is ultimately safe for your health.
-Next, we look at the health impacts this type of diet will have on your body in the long run.
+With all these dietary restrictions, you may be asking whether this diet plan is ultimately safe for your health.
+Next, we look at the health impacts this type of diet will have on your body in the long term.

 no flour no sugar diets

-There has been a steady rise in the number of studies that support the negative implications of added sugars.
-This has made the WHO revise their added sugars recommendations 10% daily free sugar intake to 5%.
-This revision aimed to reduce the risk of contracting noncommunicable diseases in adults and children (17).
+There has been a steady rise in the number of studies that suggest the negative implications of added sugars.
+This has made the WHO revise their added sugars recommendations from 10% of total energy intake to 5%.
+This revision aims to reduce the risk of noncommunicable diseases in adults and children (2).

 See also

-The American Heart Association (AHA) argues that our bodies do not need added sugars to function correctly.
-They insist that added sugars contribute additional calories and zero nutrients to food.
-However, AHA stresses that removing added sugars in your diet is not similar to no sugar intake.
-The latter may be harmful to our bodies since sugar is our bodies’ preferred source of fuel (17).
+The American Heart Association (AHA) argues that our bodies don’t need added sugars to function correctly.
+They suggest that added sugars contribute additional calories and zero nutrients to food (3).
+However, AHA stresses that removing added sugars from your diet is not similar to no sugar intake.
+The latter may be harmful to our bodies as sugar is the body’s preferred source of fuel (3).

-So this diet is safe since it won’t be depriving your body of the much-needed natural sugars.
-It will, however, remove the unnecessary and potentially harmful added sugars.
+So this diet can be done safely as it won’t deprive your body of the much-needed natural sugars or other sources of complex carbohydrates such as whole grains and starchy vegetables.
+However, it will remove the unnecessary and possibly harmful added sugars.
 So are no flour no sugar diets safe?
-They are.
+They can be if planned properly.

-In his book, “No Flour, No Sugar Diet,” Dr. Gott explains how cutting down on flour-based, sugar-added foods reduces your calorie intake.
-Reduced calorie and sugar intake then create a domino of health benefits that include:
+In his book, “No Flour, No Sugar Diet”, Dr. Gott explains how cutting down on flour-based, sugar-added foods reduces your calorie intake.
+Reduced calorie and sugar intake may then create numerous health benefits, including:

 Weight Loss